Black Christmas disaster

 The Black Christmas disaster was a series of air crashes that took place in Shanghai, China, on 25 December 1946.
 This event involved three out of the four flights scheduled for Shanghai that day, including CA 48, CNAC 140, and CNAC 115.
 These crashes were primarily attributed to extremely poor visibility conditions due to foggy weather.
-As a result, the air crashes disaster claimed the lives of 74 and resulted in 15 injuries.
+As a result, the air crashes disaster claimed the lives of 62 and resulted in 16 injuries.

 At that time, this event was described as the "greatest air disaster in China's aviation history".
 According to Smithsonian Magazine, it was "the worst single day in early commercial aviation".

 Background

 Post-war transition

 After World War II, millions of Chinese, who had evacuated to Southwest China during the war with Japan, had to return to the East, which led to increasing demand for air transport.
-This surge in demands enabled fast development of two major airlines in China, i.e. China National Aviation Corporation (CNAC) and Central Air Transport Corporation (CA).
-CNAC was the largest airline in China which was jointly owned by the Nationalist government and Pan American Airways.
+This surge in demand enabled fast development of two major airlines in China, i.e. China National Aviation Corporation (CNAC) and Central Air Transport Corporation (CA).
+CNAC was the largest airline in China, which was jointly owned by the Nationalist government and Pan American Airways.
 With its wartime headquarters in Kolkata, India, the airline was a major operator on the Hump over the Himalayas.
 Post war, it relocated its headquarters to Shanghai and saw a major development of flight routes due to the post-war transition.
 Another Chinese airline, CA, which was wholly owned by the Nationalist government and operated mainly by Chinese, also grasped the opportunity to expand its network.

 However, as China plunged into a civil war between Nationalists and Communists, the country, lacking resources, struggled to repair wartime damages and improve infrastructure.
 The civil war led to a period of hyperinflation, severely impacting the profitability of airlines despite significant increases in ticket prices.
 This financial strain was further exacerbated by disparities in the remuneration of Chinese and American staff within CNAC.
 The resultant discontent among Chinese employees culminated in nationwide strikes from late May to early June 1946.
 These strikes, however, concluded with the dismissal of the strike leaders.